safx/ejdb/_sources/doc/ql/ql.txt

       age: 39 }

-As argument of simple matching query values you can use a regular expressions:
+As an argument of simple matching query values you can use a regular expressions:

 .. code-block:: js